We receive a large number of requests for information about the Horizon IT Scandal. This FAQ addresses the most common questions.

 We have increased postmasters’ remuneration and transformed the support we provide.
 There are now two serving postmasters who are Non-Executive Directors to the Post Office Board to ensure that decisions taken at the very top of the organisation are grounded in reality for postmasters.

 Why hasn’t anyone at Post Office been held to account for the Horizon Scandal?

-There is a public Inquiry, led by a Judge, Sir Wyn Williams, that is examining the events of the past and we are fully engaging with this important work.
-It is for Sir Wyn to independently provide his Inquiry’s conclusions regarding 'what went wrong' and 'why' during the years following the introduction of the original version of Horizon in 1999.
+There is a public Inquiry, led by a Judge, Sir Wyn Williams, that is examining the events of the past and we share fully its aims to establish what went wrong and accountability.
+It is for Sir Wyn to independently provide his Inquiry’s conclusions in due course.

-Why have there been some issues with disclosure of documents?
+Why have there been some issues with disclosure of documents to the Inquiry?

 We fully share the aims of the Inquiry to get to the truth and we have no interest in delay – people affected by the scandal need answers and today’s Post Office cannot move forward until the past is addressed.